-Pax Futura is designed for community-minded individuals who seek to live near a thriving historic business and restaurant district and have easy access to the Link light rail transit system.
-Located in the heart of Columbia City’s vibrant retail corridor, the project was named to reflect the developer’s belief that a peaceful future can be achieved through innovative design for energy conservation.
+Located in the heart of Columbia City’s vibrant retail corridor, the project is named to reflect the developer’s belief that a peaceful future can be achieved through innovative design for energy conservation.
 Pax meaning “peace” in Latin and Futura for the font created to express modern models, rather than be a revival of previous design.

-The four-story multi-family apartment building designed by NK Architects will be one of the first projects of this size to target Passive House certification.
-By achieving the rigorous standards of Passive House, Pax Futura will consume up to 90% less energy to heat and cool the units than standard buildings and use durable materials and construction techniques that will last for future generations.
-The project will also be Built Smart emphasizing resource conservation, employing pared down mechanical systems, superior insulation, no VOC finishes, and natural bio-retention planters to manage storm water onsite.
+The four-story multi-family apartment building designed by NK Architects is one of the first projects of this size to target Passive House certification.
+By achieving the rigorous standards of Passive House, Pax Futura consumes up to 80% less energy to heat and cool the units than standard buildings and use durable materials and construction techniques that will last for future generations.
+The project is also Built Smart emphasizing resource conservation, employing pared down mechanical systems, superior insulation, no VOC finishes, and natural bio-retention planters to manage stormwater onsite.

-Embracing a simple, modern design, Pax Futura’s dynamic façade will combine a neutral color palette with accents of metal canopies and signage, as well as sliding wood screen elements.
-The shared courtyard will welcome residents and activate the east façade with circulation, bench overlooks, and vertical landscape and the sliding screen elements, which will shield units from west-facing solar exposure, keeping units cool during warm months.
+Embracing a simple, modern design, Pax Futura’s dynamic façade combines a neutral color palette with accents of metal canopies and signage, as well as sliding wood screen elements.
+The shared courtyard welcomes residents and activate the east façade with circulation, bench overlooks, and vertical landscape and the sliding screen elements, which shields units from west-facing solar exposure, keeping units cool during warm months.

-Residents in the 32 studio and one-bedroom apartments and three live/work units will benefit from healthier living with continuous, filtered fresh air, superlative comfort in a draft-free, temperate interior environment, and increased quiet and security from the high performance windows and doors.
-The open floorplans will also allow walls to be removed to create larger units as market demands evolve.
+Residents in the 32 studio and one-bedroom apartments and three live/work units benefit from healthier living with continuous, filtered fresh air, superlative comfort in a draft-free, temperate interior environment, and increased quiet and security from the high performance windows and doors.
 Corner retail and live/work spaces with mezzanines provide added neighborhood activities and amenities.
 Residents also enjoy common entertainment spaces with an amenity room, courtyard, and a retail patio connecting the pedestrian experience to the project’s live/work and commercial spaces.
 Easy access to the Link light rail transit system is just blocks away.